-The city should also create a preliminary project plan, which should contain:
+The City should also create a preliminary project plan, which should contain:

-- 1. A description and map showing existing uses of real property within the zone and any proposed improvements; - 2.
-Any proposed changes to zoning ordinances, the master plan of the city, building codes, or other municipal ordinances; - 3.
-A list of estimated non-project costs; and - 4.
-A statement of the method for relocating persons who will be displaced as a result of implementation of the plan.
+- a.
+A description and map showing existing uses of real property within the zone and any proposed improvements; - b.
+Any proposed changes to zoning ordinances, the master plan of the city, building codes, or other municipal ordinances;